Wall Street soars to best day since summer, S&P 500 up 2.6%

 The Dow Jones Industrial Average jumped 2.7%, and the Nasdaq composite gained 2.3% in Monday’s widespread rally that swept the vast majority of U.S. stocks higher.

-Giving some respite was a drop in Treasury yields, which have been surging at market-shaking speed for most of the year.
+Stocks took their cue from the bond market, where yields fell to ease some of the pressure that’s been battering markets this year.
 The yield on the 10-year Treasury, which helps set rates for mortgages and many other kinds of loans, fell to 3.64% from 3.83% late Friday.
 It got as high as 4% last week after starting the year at just 1.51%.

-Helping to drive markets was a report on U.S. manufacturing that came in weaker than expected, along with data showing a drop off in construction sending.
+Helping to drive markets was a report on U.S. manufacturing that came in weaker than expected, along with data showing a drop off in construction sending from July to August.
 While that may seem discouraging for the economy, it could mean the Federal Reserve won’t have to be so aggressive about raising interest rates in order to beat down the high inflation damaging households’ finances.

 By raising rates, the Fed is making it more expensive to buy a house, a car or most anything else purchased on credit.
 The hope is to slow the economy just enough to starve inflation of the purchases needed to keep prices rising so quickly.
 But the Fed also risks causing a recession if it goes too far.